harrispopgen/mutyper/paper/paper.md

 Parsing mutation spectra temporally (via allele frequency) and spatially (via genomic annotations) has revealed the history and present of mutational processes, and applying such analysis to *de novo* mutation data may be clinically informative for rare or undiagnosed genetic diseases.

 Here we describe `mutyper`, a command-line utility and Python package that assigns ancestrally polarized mutation types to SNP data, computes mutation spectra for individuals and populations, and computes sample frequency spectra stratified by mutation type for population genetic inference.
-Documentation is provided at [https://harrispopgen.github.io/mutyper](); source code is available at [https://github.com/harrispopgen/mutyper]().
+Documentation is provided at [https://harrispopgen.github.io/mutyper](https://harrispopgen.github.io/mutyper); source code is available at [https://github.com/harrispopgen/mutyper](https://github.com/harrispopgen/mutyper).

 # Statement of need

 Despite many exciting findings in this growing area, there is a lack of software for germline mutation type annotation and spectrum generation from population-scale genomic data.
 We developed `mutyper`, an open-source command-line utility and Python package, to address the field's need for efficient and well-tested software for both larger bioinformatics pipelines and exploratory analysis.

-The literature on cancer somatic mutation signatures includes several software tools (many implemented as R packages) for clustering and dimensionality reduction that are not directly amenable to population-scale germline variation data, but the package `helmsman` [@Carlson2018-uq] enables interoperability with these tools.
+The literature on cancer somatic mutation signatures includes several software tools for clustering and dimensionality reduction that are either not scalable or not flexible enough for general population-scale germline variation data [@gehring2015somaticsignatures; @rosenthal2016deconstructsigs; @rosales2017signer; @goncearenco2017exploring; @lee2018mutalisk; @li2020using; @manders2022mutationalpatterns], but the package `helmsman` [@Carlson2018-uq] enables partial interoperability with some of these tools.
-Complementing this work, `mutyper` is a flexible and extensible software package designed for population genomics researchers to generate the raw material needed to advance new analyses of germline mutation spectrum variation.
+Complementing this work, `mutyper` is a flexible, efficient, and extensible software package for low-level bioinformatic workflows in germline mutation spectrum studies.

 # Implementation

 ## CLI

-`mutyper` is a Python package with a command-line interface (CLI) whose core functionality is to augment SNP data (input or piped in VCF/BCF format) with ancestral mutation type annotations and stream to `stdout`.
+The core functionality of the `mutyper` command-line interface (CLI) is to augment SNP data (input or piped in VCF/BCF format) with ancestral mutation type annotations and stream to `stdout`.
-Fast processing of VCF input [@Danecek2011-ng] is achieved with `cyvcf2` [@Pedersen2017-xu], and mutation types are assigned via the INFO field for each variant via a key-value pair such as `mutation_type=GAG>GTG`.
+Fast and memory-efficient processing of VCF input [@Danecek2011-ng] is achieved with `cyvcf2` [@Pedersen2017-xu], and mutation types are assigned via the INFO field for each variant via a key-value pair such as `mutation_type=GAG>GTG`.
 Reference and alternative alleles are polarized to the ancestral and derived states, respectively, and genotype counts are updated accordingly.
 The `mutyper` CLI is fully compatible with standard CLIs (i.e. `bcftools` [@Li2011-ca]) for filtering SNPs or samples, masking regions, and merging/concatenating VCFs.